Why Traffic and Attention Are Not Turning Into Sales

 The questions people are trying to answer

-Before they act, people often want to know: is this real, is it worth my time, money, or attention, does it fit my need, do I trust the source, does the story hold together, what are the limits, what evidence supports it, and what happens if something goes wrong?
+Before they buy, people often want to know: Is this real?
+Is it worth my time, money, or attention?
+Does it fit my need?
+Do I trust the source?
+Does the story hold together?
+What are the limits?
+What evidence supports it?
+What happens if something goes wrong?
+Why this offer instead of another one?

 How All Things Trust Helps